Transfer Learning with Jukebox for Music Source Separation: Method

 \subsection{Architecture}

-Our architecture utilizes \textit{Jukebox's} \cite{dhariwal2020jukebox} standard variant of the publicly available pre-trained VQ-VAE model. \textit{Jukebox} uses three separated VQ-VAEs.
-We use only the smallest one with the strongest compression.
+Our architecture utilizes the default \textit{Jukebox's} \cite{dhariwal2020jukebox} variant of the publicly available pre-trained VQ-VAE model. \textit{Jukebox} uses three separated VQ-VAEs.
+We use only the smallest one with the strongest compression, due to the low resource usage.
 It employs dilated 1-D convolutions in multiple residual blocks to find a less complex sequence representation of music.
 An audio sequence $x_t$ gets mapped by an encoder $E_1$ to a latent space $e_t=E_1(x_t)$ of 64 dimensions so that it can be mapped to the closest prototype vector in a collection $C$ of vectors called \textit{codebook}.
 These 2048 prototype vectors, denoted $c_{st}$, are learned in training and help to form a high-quality representation.

 The rate of compression for a sequence is called the hop length, for which a value of 8 is used.
 It depends on the stride values of the convolutional layers.
 We set the stride value to 2 as well as the downsampling to 3.
 All other values remain as defined in \cite{dhariwal2020jukebox}.
 After mapping to the codebook, a decoder $D$ aims to reconstruct the original sequence.
 In summary, equation (\ref{eq:1})